github/training-kit/paths/graphql/03-first-query.md

   ### What is a query?

-  A query is an opportunity to ask an existing service, say, GitHub to provide specific information based on the context of your question.
-Our [username and avatar exercise](first-use#running-your-first-graphql-query) would be similar to asking someone their name and asking for a picture, except with a **query** we can ask GitHub to get the information from _hundreds_ (or _thousands_, or even _millions_) of users, repositories, issues, commits, and pull requests.
+  A **query** is a request for specific information.
+The [previous exercise](first-use#running-your-first-graphql-query) would be similar to asking someone for their name and a picture, except with a query we can ask GitHub to get the information from _hundreds_ (or _thousands_, or even _millions_) of users, repositories, issues, commits, and pull requests.

-  Additionally, you can use the response to your **query** (or question) to dynamically update and potentially alter the way your content looks.
+  Additionally, since the results are JSON, you can use the response to your query to power useful apps that request and send data to GitHub.
+When you use GraphQL to make a change to the data, it is called a **mutation**.
+We'll get to that soon.

   ### Components of our query

-  - [**viewer:**](https://developer.github.com/v4/reference/query/#fields) Who is currently viewing this information? (you!)
+  - [**viewer:**](https://developer.github.com/v4/reference/query/#fields) Who is currently the logged in user? (you!)
+  - [**contributedRepositories(last:#, privacy:PUBLIC):**](https://developer.github.com/v4/reference/object/user/#connections) Contributed repositories is what is known as a connection.
+It a relationship between two sets of data.
+In this case, it is a connection between the user (in this case the logged in user) and the (most recent) repositories the viewer has contributed to.
+We are providing two arguments to help us limit the results.
-  - [**contributedRepositories(last:#, privacy:PUBLIC):**](https://developer.github.com/v4/reference/object/user/#connections) The last (most recent) repositories the viewer has contributed to.
-The `#` can be used to limit the number of repositories you want returned.
-Only public repositories are turned due to the `PUBLIC` parameter.
-We could also set this parameter to `PRIVATE`, or leave it out altogether if we'd like all results.
+    - **Last:** tells the query to return the most recent results.
+In this case, the `#` must be used to limit the number of repositories returned.
+    - We also chose to only display PUBLIC repositories by providing the **privacy** argument.
+We could also set this parameter to `PRIVATE`, or leave it out altogether if we'd like PUBLIC and PRIVATE repositories.
-  - [**edges:**](https://developer.github.com/v4/reference/object/repositoryedge/) Representation that there's a connection to another array of data.
-  - [**node:**](https://developer.github.com/v4/reference/object/repository/) The related object, data, or other item referenced by an edge.
-  - [**owner:**](https://developer.github.com/v4/reference/interface/repositoryowner/#repositoryowner) An object representing the owner of the returned repository.
+  - [**edges:**](https://developer.github.com/v4/reference/object/repositoryedge/) It is easiest to think of an edge as a bridge between two sets of data.
+You will need an edge any time you are using a connection.
+  - [**node:**](https://developer.github.com/v4/reference/object/repository/) A node is a set of data.
+If an edge is a bridge connecting two islands, the node is the island.
+Within a node, you can select specific data you would like to view.
+In this case, the node contains the information about the repositories.
+  - [**owner:**](https://developer.github.com/v4/reference/interface/repositoryowner/#repositoryowner) Within the node, you will find specific pieces of information called interfaces.
+These are interfaces have additional layers of data.
   - [**login:**](https://developer.github.com/v4/reference/interface/repositoryowner/#repositoryowner) The repository owner's username on GitHub.
 The owner may be an individual, or an organization.
   - [**name:**](https://developer.github.com/v4/reference/object/repository/#fields) The name of the repository.
   - [**url:**](https://developer.github.com/v4/reference/object/repository/#fields) The repository's URL.